Julien Kialunda

-Julien Kialunda (24 April 1940 – 14 September 1987) was a Congolese international footballer.
+Julien Kialunda (24 April 1940 – 14 September 1987) was a Congolese footballer.
 He was one of the first Congolese footballers to play professionally in Europe.
 He represented Zaire at the 1972 African Cup of Nations.

-Career
+Club career

 Kialunda played for Union Saint-Gilloise, RSC Anderlecht and Léopold FC in Belgium.
-He was a four time Belgian league champion with Anderlecht.
+He was a four-time Belgian league champion with Anderlecht.

 International career

-Kialunda represented Zaire at the 1972 African Cup of Nations in Cameroon, where he started in all of his team's five matches as Zaire finished fourth.
+Kialunda represented Zaire at the 1972 African Cup of Nations in Cameroon, starting in all five of his team's matches as Zaire finished fourth.

 Post-career

-After his retirement, Kialunda was national coach of the Zaire national team, without much success.
-He also owned a cafe for a while in the Brussels neighborhood of Matonge, known for its predominantly African population.
-In 1987, sick with AIDS, he decided to return to Belgium to be treated and die there.
-He died on 14 September the same year.
+After his retirement, Kialunda as the national coach of the Zaire national team, though without much success.
+He also owned a cafe in the Brussels neighborhood of Matonge, known for its predominantly African population.
+In 1987, after falling ill with AIDS, he returned to Belgium for treatment and died on 14 September of that year.

-A charity is founded in his memory, the "Julien Kialunda Foundation", that is engaged in worthy causes in the Democratic Republic of the Congo.
-It is sponsored by professional players of African origin playing or having grew up in Belgium, like the brothers Mbo and Émile Mpenza, Mohammed Tchité and Anthony Vanden Borre.
+In his memory, the "Julien Kialunda Foundation" was established, dedicated to supporting worthy causes in the Democratic Republic of the Congo.
+The foundation is sponsored by professional players of African origin who play or grew up in Belgium, like the brothers Mbo and Émile Mpenza, Mohammed Tchité and Anthony Vanden Borre.